release-engineering/starmap-client/README.md

 ## Overview

-The `StArMap Client` is a client library to communicate with the _StArMap_ service.
+The `StArMap Client` is a client library to communicate with the _StArMap_ service, which is used to map a VM image build to its respective cloud marketplace(s) destination(s).

 It's written to support applications running on `Python >= 3.8`.